June 25th-August 12th*

 *no practice on July 4th

-Riverside Boat Club is pleased to offer a 7-week competitive racing camp this summer for junior boys and girls.
+Riverside Boat Club is pleased to offer the RBC Junior Stripes program, a 7-week competitive racing camp this summer for junior boys and girls.
 Rowing out of our boathouse at 769 Memorial Drive in Cambridge, athletes will train and race in both sweep and sculling boats, competing at Cromwell Cup in Boston and concluding the season at Canadian Henley in St. Catharines, Ontario.
 The camp will be open to athletes with junior racing status (born on or after January 1st, 2000).

 - Certificate of competency in swimming.
 Athletes must provide documentation that they can swim 100 yards and remain afloat for 5 minutes unassisted.